NwtsN/factor-investing-system/src/database/README.md

 ## 📋 **Overview**

 The database module provides a complete, intelligent pipeline for fetching, validating, and storing financial data from the Alpha Vantage API.
-It implements smart caching to avoid unnecessary API calls, maintains data freshness tracking, and provides robust error handling.
+It implements smart caching to avoid unnecessary API calls, maintains data freshness tracking, provides robust error handling, and supports configurable transaction modes for database operations.

 ## 🏗️ **Architecture**